byrongsoriano/byrongsoriano.github.io/essays/FieldofOpp.md

 ## The Complete Package

 While software engineering may not be my expertise, I believe that it is just as significant as hardware.
 I hope to become proficienct in software engineering so that I will be able to program any smart devices in the future.
 While working on the professional portfolio for ICS314, my appreciation for software grew.
-Undoubtedly, the professional portfolio stands out as one of the most powerful aspects of this class, setting it apart from other engineering majors that lack a similar portfolio requirement.
+Undoubtedly, the professional portfolio stands out as one of the most powerful aspects of this class, setting it apart from other engineering majors that lack a portfolio like this.
 I look forward to enhancing my coding skills in JavaScript and staying updated with emerging programming languages.

 <hr>